GRaoul14/Xtrem-Poursuit-Rallye/README.md

 ## Technical Implementation

-Collectible and obstacle objects (e.g. "Stars") are built using:
+Obstacle objects are built using:
 - An `AnimatedSprite2D` child node for the visual animation (via a `SpriteFrames` resource)
-- A `CollisionShape2D` child node to define the interaction zone, detect collisions with the rally car, and trigger the corresponding collect/special effect
+- A `CollisionShape2D` child node to define the interaction zone, detect collisions with the rally car.

 ## Technologies